PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 Provides a description for the page.
 This description is shown to search engines and other clients, and should contain a short description of the page motivating people to view your page.

+### Details

+Points to the place in a master document, where the details section is to be inserted.

 ### Help

 Link to help page.